What are facilitation skills and how to improve them?

 The best way to get better at facilitation is to practice, practice, practice!
 Over hundreds of hours of meeting facilitation, you will encounter a myriad of different situations in group dynamics: heated debates, opinionated participants, challenging power plays, as well as happy teams, effective meetings, increased opportunities for collaboration, and creative breakthroughs.
 The broader your facilitation toolbox is, the more skilled you will be in applying the right processes to guide each unique group’s thinking.

-There are a few ways you can accelerate your learning in the realm of facilitation and to go from being a good facilitator to a great facilitator:
+There are a few ways you can accelerate your learning in the realm of facilitation and to go from being a good facilitator to a great facilitator.
+Let’s see some of them.

-• Participate in facilitated spaces.
 Finding opportunities to watch other facilitators on the job is a great way to learn and to understand what type of methods and styles are right for you.
 Take part in workshops, even if the topic is not very familiar to you, to see how others work.
-The International Association of Facilitators has a calendar of live and online events you can attend.
+You don’t need to travel the world to get exposed to great facilitation.
+SessionLab’s friendly community has a calendar of free events you can attend, and we regularly highlight upcoming facilitation events in our newsletter.

-• Join a community.
 Facilitation communities are on the rise.
-From our own SessionLab community to experimental spaces like NeverDoneBefore, facilitation communities were quoted by facilitators as one of the best places to stay updated and learn new skills, based on the State of Facilitation report.
+From our own SessionLab community to local communities of practice, facilitation communities were quoted by facilitators as one of the best places to stay updated and learn new skills, based on the State of Facilitation report.
 You can also get together with a few interested people around you to form a peer group and support one another in your learning.

 At the end of the day, facilitation is more of a craft than a science.
 The more you do it, the more sophisticated your skills will become!
 Reflecting and debriefing on what you noticed others do in their facilitation practice, as well as on your own skill development, is essential to improving your skills.
 In many ways, the best facilitation training is being on the job as a facilitator.

-1. Here at SessionLab we have created two email courses, Facilitation is for Everyone! and Overcoming Facilitation Challenges, which you can sign up to (for free) to receive inspiration and facilitation stories straight in your inbox.
-Read more on all the resources we’ve put together to start your facilitation journey here
+Here at SessionLab we have created two email courses, Facilitation is for Everyone! and Overcoming Facilitation Challenges, which you can sign up to (for free) to receive inspiration and facilitation stories straight in your inbox.
+Read more on all the resources we’ve put together to start your facilitation journey!

 Over to you